-Poverty Reduction for Senior Citizens - A Major Canadian Achievement
+I Poverty Reduction for Senior Citizens - A Major Canadian Achievement

 In order to appreciate what the Canadian retirement security system has achieved in reducing poverty among senior citizens, historical context is essential.
-However, data on the recent past are much more easily available and easier to work with than data on the 1950s and 1960s.
-Since micro data which enable analysts to calculate the size of the poverty gap or to adjust money incomes to reflect the cost of living of families of different size only became available in the 1970s, data on earlier years are limited to that available in published tables.
+However, data on the recent past is much more easily available and easier to work with than is data on the 1950s and 1960s.
+Since micro data which enables analysts to calculate the size of the poverty gap or to adjust money incomes to reflect the cost of living of families of different size only became available in the 1970s, data on earlier years are limited to that available in published tables.

 Nevertheless, there can be no doubt that Canadian senior citizens were much more likely to be poor than the general population during the 1950s and 1960s.
 Table 1 is taken from the work of Podoluk (1968).
-A consistent theme in Statistics Canada publications has been the use of the term "low income" rather than the more easily understandable term "poverty", and Podoluk's work was instrumental in persuading Statistics Canada to adopt the Low Income Cut Off (LICO) methodology for assessing its extent.
+A consistent theme in Statistics Canada publications has been the use of the term "low income" rather than the more easily understandable term "poverty", and Podoluk's work was instrumental in persuading Statistics Canada to adopt the "Low Income Cut Off" (LICO) methodology for assessing its extent.
 In this methodology, to be "low income" is to have "very little" left over after expenditure on items of basic necessity (food, clothing and shelter).
-Consequently, the 1968 LICO classified a family as low income if more than 70 per cent of pre-tax income would normally be spent on necessities.
+Consequently, the 1968 LICO classified a family as "low income" if more than 70% of pre-tax income would be normally spent on necessities.

-Panel A of Table 1 presents the incidence of low income in 1961 among all Canadian families, those families with head aged 65 or over and unattached individuals.
-Among families whose head was aged 65 or more, the poverty rate was substantially greater (43.9 per cent) than among all Canadian families (25.3 per cent).
+Panel A of Table 1 presents the incidence of "low income" in 1961 among all Canadian families, those families with head aged 65 or over and unattached individuals.
+Among families whose head was aged 65 or more, the poverty rate was substantially greater (43.9%) than among all Canadian families (25.3%).
 Furthermore, the single elderly (mostly women) who survived their spouses were almost certain to be poor.
-The incidence of low income for unattached individuals 70 or more was an astonishing 72.5 per cent.
-As Panel B of Table 1 notes, older families were substantially overrepresented in the bottom ranges of the income distribution, with 36.2 per cent of families headed by someone aged 65 or more having an
+The incidence of low income for unattached individuals 70 or more was an astonishing 72.5%.
+As Panel B of Table 1 notes, older families were substantially over-represented in the bottom ranges of the income distribution, with 36.2 % of families headed by someone aged 65 or more having an income less than \$12,400 (in 2001 dollars), compared to 11.2% of all Canadian families.3